TouchBoarder/TiCons-CLI/README.md

 ```

 ## Quick Start
-TiCons can be used both as CLI and CommonJS module.
+XiCons can be used both as CLI and CommonJS module.

 ### CLI
 Hit `ticons -h` for full usage, but thanks to [Smart Defaults](#smart-defaults) this will work in most cases: